30-Day Money Back Guarantee

 What "3‑in‑1" does not automatically guarantee

 The "3‑in‑1" label doesn't guarantee higher potency, faster results, or universal suitability.
 You still need to evaluate the specific forms, doses, and quality of each component.
-A product could technically be "3‑in‑1" with minimal amounts of prebiotics or postbiotics that provide little meaningful support.
+A product could technically be "3‑in‑1" with minimal amounts of prebiotics or postbiotics that may provide limited support.

 Quality varies significantly between brands.
 Some 3‑in‑1 products contain unnecessary fillers, artificial additives, or poorly absorbed forms of key ingredients.
-Others may have impressive CFU counts but lack the prebiotic support needed for those probiotics to thrive, or include postbiotics without clear identification or dosing information.
+Others may have impressive CFU counts but lack the prebiotic support that may help support probiotic activity, or include postbiotics without clear identification or dosing information.

 Synbiotics vs. 3‑in‑1 Formulas: What's the Difference?